Jaco van Gass: Athletic career

 Van Gass first learned to ski and took part in competitions as a member of the Combined Services Disabled Ski Team.
 In 2011, he was the first South African-born person to conquer the eighth highest mountain in the world at 8,164 metres, the Manaslu in the Himalayas.
 In 2012, he made an attempt to climb Mount Everest, which failed due to poor weather conditions.
 In the meantime, he has also successfully completed marathons.

 In December 2013, van Gass was part of a group of disabled soldiers who, together with Prince Harry, completed a 335-kilometre march to the South Pole for the benefit of the aid organization Walking With The Wounded.
 This raised £1.5 million in donations that were to be used for the athletic rehabilitation of wounded soldiers.

 Van Gass then turned his interest to cycling and was accepted into the Paralympic Development Program in 2013.
 At the Invictus Games in September 2014, he won two gold medals in cycling.
 Since the end of 2014, he has been participating in the Paralympic Academy Program of British Cycling.

 Van Gass made his debut at the 2015 UCI Para-cycling Track World Championships and finished seventh in the individual pursuit and eighth in the 1,000 metre time trial.
 At the 2016 UCI Para-cycling Track World Championships in Montichiari, Italy, he won the bronze medal in the scratch race.
 Two years later, at the 2018 UCI Para-cycling Track World Championships in Rio de Janeiro, he finished third in the individual pursuit.
 In 2020, he won a silver medal in the pursuit and gold medals in the kilo, scratch race and omnium.

-At the 2020 Summer Paralympics, van Gass won the gold medal in the men's individual pursuit C3, mixed team sprint C1–5 and the bronze medal in the men's time trial C1–3.
+At the 2020 Summer Paralympics, Van Gass won the gold medal in the men's individual pursuit C3, mixed team sprint C1–5 and the bronze medal in the men's time trial C1–3.

 Van Gass was appointed a Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to cycling.

+At the 2024 Summer Paralympics, Van Gass won a gold medal in the C3 3000m just days after being hit by a car.
+He also came 4th in the C3 1000m.
+In the road events he came 6th in the road race and 8th in the time trial.

+Van Gass was appointed Officer of the Order of the British Empire (OBE) in the 2025 New Year Honours for services to cycling.